klassenserver7b/WS2812-Led-control-ESP32-C6/README.md

 cargo espflash flash --target riscv32imac-esp-espidf --partition-table partitions.csv --monitor
 ```

-If you have a greater flashsize and want to build a bigger binary change [partitiontable.csv](partitiontable.csv).
+If you have a greater flashsize and want to build a bigger binary change [partitions.csv](partitions.csv).
 For the specs how to do that read [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-guides/partition-tables.html).

 ## Troubleshooting